slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 But the problem is that, like I said, feminism, in the process of enacting all of the progress of the last 50 years, became more than a philosophy—it became an institution.
 And institutions are always primarily interested in sustaining themselves first and engaging with the world as it is second.

 The way you destroy stereotypes is by being the contradiction of the stereotype.
 These are the real activists.
 This is where real progress happens.
 Yes, women still face stereotypes and poor treatments in these industries.
 But this is the trench today’s feminists should be fighting in.
 This is where they should be making their push -- and not by talking about it online, but by actually being there.

-Tribal feminists, in the name of fighting shame and oppression, shame and oppress views that contradict their own.

 And once your philosophy has inverted upon itself, it becomes corrupt.
 Just like the old communist societies of the 20th century, once you set out to provide perfect equality for everybody, you achieve the exact opposite.
 What was once progressive becomes regressive.
 You become so busy policing people’s thoughts and opinions that you lose track of what actually matters.
 -->